ReverendRetro/SimpleDiscordRSS/README.md

 - Per-Feed Configuration: Set custom update intervals for each individual feed.

 - Initial Post on Add: Immediately fetches and posts the single latest article when a new feed is added to confirm it's working.
+(Only if latest feed was posted within the past 24 hours)

 - Stateful: Remembers which articles have already been posted to prevent duplicates, even after a restart.